 Address: 500 Sea World Dr., San Diego, CA 92109, United States

-SeaWorld San Diego is a huge amusement park and zoo located in the city of SD, California.
+SeaWorld San Diego is a huge amusement park and zoo located in the city of San Diego, California.
 The park first opened its doors in 1964 and has since become one of the most popular parks in Southern California.

 If you’re taking tours with children, they can enjoy the smaller rides and shows while parents enjoy the larger, more thrilling attractions.
 The park also has several restaurants that offer unique dining experiences while you are visiting SeaWorld San Diego with your family or friends.